telerik/kendo-ui-core/docs-aspnet-mvc/helpers/radiobutton/overview.md

 The business logic of an application often requires a certain radio button to be temporarily enabled or disabled.
 The RadioButton can be configured to be initially disabled through its `.Enable()` setting.
 The widget can also be enabled or disabled at any time by using jQuery.

-The example below demonstrates how to use the `.Enable()` configuration option.
+The following example demonstrates how to use the `.Enable()` configuration option.

 ###### Example